 You can check the development standards for carports, shade structures and pergolas on the ABC government website.

 What if I want to build my pergola closer to the fence?

 Ask your local council for exceptions from the regulations.
 You may be able to tailor the construction in a way that you won’t need a permit.
 If you still want to build the pergola closer to the fence, you’ll definitely need a signed contest by your neighbours stating that they don’t mind the construction.
-You’ll need to have the area inspected for safety reasons and submit construction application with your local council and pay an additional fee.
+You’ll need to have the area inspected for safety reasons, submit a construction application with your local council, and pay an additional fee.